ChukkaKeerthana/Andro_Shield/AndroShield-main/AndroShield/README.md

 - [ ] The Keras Model we are using now, does binary classification only, you can also work on multi-label classification that predicts different malware labels.
-- [ ] We are currently using the permissions dataset, we can also predict the malware using network traffic data of APK file, please refer a href="#acknowledgments">Acknowledgement Section </a> to know more about this.
+- [ ] We are currently using the permissions dataset, we can also predict the malware using network traffic data of APK file, please refer <a href="#acknowledgments">Acknowledgement Section </a> to know more about this.
-- [ ] Try adding more front-end features like switching between light and dark themes, About Us and Contact Us pages.
+- [ ] Try adding more front-end features like About Us and Contact Us pages.
 - [ ] Multi-language Support

 Always make sure to remove unnecessary dependencies.